Thomas Jefferson: Minister to France

 On May 7, 1784, Jefferson was appointed by the Congress of the Confederation (Note: the immediate successor to the Second Continental Congress) to join Benjamin Franklin and John Adams in Paris as Minister Plenipotentiary for Negotiating Treaties of Amity and Commerce with Great Britain and other countries.
 (Note: These included Russia, Austria, Prussia, Denmark, Saxony, Hamburg, Spain, Portugal, Naples, Sardinia, The Papal States, Venice, Genoa, Tuscany, the Sublime Porte, Morocco, Algiers, Tunis, and Tripoli.)
 With his young daughter Patsy and two servants, he departed in July 1784, arriving in Paris the next month.
 Jefferson had Patsy educated at Pentemont Abbey.
 Less than a year later, he was assigned the additional duty of succeeding Franklin as Minister to France.
 French foreign minister Count de Vergennes commented, "You replace Monsieur Franklin, I hear."
 Jefferson replied, "I succeed.
 No man can replace him."
 During his five years in Paris, Jefferson played a leading role in shaping U.S. foreign policy.

-In 1786, he met and fell in love with Maria Cosway, a married 27-year-old Italian-English musician.
+In 1786, he met and fell in love with Maria Cosway, a married 27-year-old musician.
 She returned to Great Britain after six weeks, but she and Jefferson maintained a lifelong correspondence.
 During the summer of 1786, Jefferson arrived in London to meet with John Adams, who was then serving as the nation's first US Ambassador to Britain.
 Adams had official access to George III and arranged a meeting between Jefferson and the king.
-Jefferson later described the king's reception of the men as "ungracious."
+Jefferson later described the king's reception of the men as "ungracious".
 According to Adams's grandson, George III turned his back on both in a gesture of public insult.
 Jefferson returned to France in August.